Weekly Resident Conferences

 Basic Neuroscience Lecture Series

-This conference is sponsored by the Center for Basic Neuroscience and includes internal and invited outside speakers.
+This conference is sponsored by the Department of Neuroscience and includes internal and invited outside speakers.
 The topics are basic neuroscience research ranging from molecular mechanisms to cellular/tissue electrophysiology to behavior and human research applications.
 This is a great opportunity for research-oriented residents to keep up with developments in basic science or to identify a mentor for research experiences.